 Much of the scientific and cultural significance of the property is related to the values embedded in or associated with the lunettes.
 Erosion and deflation continues to expose material in already disturbed areas of the lunettes.
 At time of listing approximately 8% was extensively eroded, while 72% remained vegetated and intact, with the remaining area partly eroded.

-The authenticity of the natural and Aboriginal cultural heritage values of the Willandra has been established in the first instance, in a western or European cultural sense, by rigorous scientific investigation and research by leading experts in their fields.
-Researchers have established the great antiquity and the richness of Aboriginal cultural heritage at Willandra which brought about a reassessment of the prehistory of Australia and its place in the evolution and the dispersal of humans across the world.
+The authenticity of the natural and cultural heritage values of the Willandra has been established in the first instance, in a western or European cultural sense, by rigorous scientific investigation and research by leading experts in their fields.
+Researchers have established the great antiquity and the richness of First Nations cultural heritage at Willandra which brought about a reassessment of the prehistory of Australia and its place in the evolution and the dispersal of humans across the world.

 For the Traditional Tribal Groups (TTGs) that have an association with the area there has never been any doubt about the authenticity of the Willandra and any particular sites it contains.
 The TTGs have maintained their links with the land and continue to care for this important place and participate in its management as a World Heritage property.
-Aboriginal people of the Willandra take great pride in their cultural heritage and maintain their connection through modern day cultural, social and economic practices.
+First Nations people of the Willandra take great pride in their cultural heritage and maintain their connection through modern day cultural, social and economic practices.

 Protection and management requirements